Placent Encapsulation Frequently Asked Questions

-New World Doula Services offers the traditional method of encapsulation which is based on Traditional Chinese Medicine.
-(TCM) There are many factors that go into the TCM method and our traditional method draws on some of that, such as using ginger and lemon in the water that the placenta is steamed in.
-This is said to be warming and balancing and expel cold while warming the middle of the body.
-The ginger restores the yang, while the lemon has antiseptic properties and is thought to replenish yin energy efficiencies.
+New World Doula Services offers the traditional method of encapsulation which is based on Traditional Chinese Medicine (TCM).
+There are many factors that go into the TCM method and our method draws on some of that, such as using ginger and lemon in the water that the placenta is steamed in.
+This is said to be warming, balancing, expel cold while warming the middle of the body.
+The ginger restores the yang while the lemon has antiseptic properties and is thought to replenish yin energy efficiencies.
 The placenta is first steamed prior to dehydrating in order to kill germs or bacteria.
 This gives our clients peace of mind about the safety of our methods.

 Your placenta has to be placed in a cooler on ice or in a refrigerator within 4 hours after birth.
 If the process is unable to be started within 3 days of birth, the placenta should be placed in the freezer and defrosted for 24 hours in the refrigerator before the specialist comes to your home.

 We ask that you contact us by phone between the hours of 9am and 9pm within 12 hours of birth.
 It is our goal to encapsulate your placenta as quickly as possible.
 Early contact with us will ensure proper coordination of schedules.

 Your Postpartum Placenta Specialist will provide everything needed for encapsulation when coming to your home.
 You will be provided with a transport and spill kit ahead of time to transport your placenta in from the hospital or birth center to your home.
 All equipment and supplies are properly sanitized.
 We will need access to a stove, sink, and an outlet for the dehydrator.